magicray/BasicPaxos/README.md

 # PaxosTable
-An Ordered Log and a KV store with atomic updates.
+A strongly consistent Key Value store with atomic single key updates.
 Using a SQL table for persistence and Paxos for replication.